argilla-io/argilla/docs/_source/practical_guides/filter_dataset.md

 - `record`: A `FeedbackRecord` to use as part of the search.
 It is necessary to include a `value` **or** a `record`.
 - `max_results` (optional): The maximum number of results for this search.
 The default is `50`.

+This returns a list of Tuples with the records and their similarity score (between 0 and 1).

 ```python
 ds = rg.FeedbackDataset.from_argilla("my_dataset", workspace="my_workspace")